mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 Prior to performing these tasks, the Databricks cluster must be in a **running** state.
 Please access the Azure portal and check the status of the cluster.
 If it is not running, select to start the cluster and wait until it is **running** before continuing.

+Tez Memory size may need to be reduced, this can be done by visiting http://docker_IP_address:8080/#/main/services/TEZ/configs then setting `tez.am.resource.memory.mb` to `1024`

 1. On the docker host, log into the HDP cluster node.

-   `docker exec -it sandbox-hdp bash`
+   `docker exec -it docker_sandbox-hdp_1 bash`

 2. Run beeline and use the `!connect` string to start a Hive session via the Hiveserver2 service.